lparry/travel-blog/source/_drafts/corcovado.markdown

 Way to go genius!
 This is how it feels to be that guy from the article in the newspaper who stupidly died lost, alone in the forest.

-I blow the whistle on the strap of my bag as hard as I can but nobody hears it.
+I blow the whistle on the strap of my bag as hard as I can.
+Nobody hears it.

 In the stupidity that you get in a state of panic, I run up the hill in the hope the path will somehow reappear.
 It doesn't.